2023 Leaders of Christian Organisations (Emerging) Network

 Jen Charteris, originally from South Africa, is executive director of Crosslands Training, which provides in-context theological training up to PhD level across the UK, Europe, and beyond.
 Previously she spent over 25 years working in strategic change, organisational consulting, and board and… Read more

 Ross Hendry serves as CEO of CARE since November 2021.
 Prior to joining the team, he was the CEO of Spurgeon’s, one of the UK’s largest children’s charities.
-He has also served as Deputy CEO at the … Read more
+He has also served as Deputy CEO at the office for the Children’s Commissioner in England and as Head of Public Policy at Action for… Read more

 Dave Patty has been involved in training youth leaders and leading national and international youth movements in Europe for over 30 years.
 He serves as the president of Josiah Venture.
 He is also a founding member of Global Youth Initiative, which mobilizes and equips youth ministry trainers in… Read more

 Peter Saunders was born in New Zealand and originally trained as a general surgeon before serving with the Africa Inland Mission in Kenya and completing two years of mission training at All Nations Christian College in the UK.
 From 1992 to 2018 he served full-time with Christian Medical… Read more